 - In a small bowl, mix warm milk, yeast and sugar and allow to sit for 10 minutes to activate.

-- In a large bowl, combine yeast mixture, egg yolks, butter and almond extract.
+- In a large bowl, combine yeast mixture, egg yolks, butter, vanilla bean, and almond extract.
 Mix until well combined.

 - Slowly mix in flour, and then add salt half way through adding flour.

 - Once all the flour is mixed in, knead for a few minutes.

 - Place dough into a greased bowl and allow to sit until it has doubled in size.

 - Place rested dough into a floured surface and carefully form it into a flat disc.